 Smile, we won’t get offended.

-As a woman who’s used a wheelchair through her “best-looking” years (and hopefully many more to come) – teens, twenties and now thirties – I’ve personally experienced many painful attempts of men trying to hit me.
+As a woman who’s used a wheelchair through her “best-looking” years (and hopefully many more to come) – teens, twenties and now thirties – I’ve personally experienced many painful attempts of men trying to hit on me.
 Some don’t hit on me and are too shy and look away.
 Others meanwhile will just look at me like a deer in the headlights, not giving me anything at all when it comes to visual cues.

 If you’re trying to hit on someone who uses a wheelchair, one of the easiest ways to get someone to soften to your soon-to-be-happening advances is to always smile first.
 Really, it’s just that simple, especially when hitting on a complete stranger.
 I often get a lot of people looking at me because of my disability.
 A good way to differentiate yourself from these people is to always flash a flirty smile so we know you’re not another gawker.
 You’ll be amazed at how far it can get you.